 UNITED STATES DISTRICT COURT

 FOR THE DISTRICT OF COLUMBIA

 ---

-SUSMAN GODFREY, LLP )
+MARK ZAID, ESQ. )

 Plaintiff, )

 )

-v. ) Civil Action No. 1:25-cv-1107-LLA
+v. ) Civil Action No. 1:25-cv-1365-AHA

 )

+EXECUTIVE OFFICE )

-EXECUTIVE OFFICE OF THE PRESIDENT )
+OF THE PRESIDENT )

 et al., )

 Defendants. )

 )

 ---

 BRIEF OF

 FORMER PRESIDENTS OF THE DISTRICT OF COLUMBIA BAR,

+FORMER OFFICERS AND GOVERNORS OF THE DISTRICT OF COLUMBIA BAR,

+PAST AND PRESENT LEADERS OF VOLUNTARY BAR ASSOCIATIONS,

 AND

-PAST PRESIDENTS OF VOLUNTARY BAR ASSOCIATIONS,

-AND

 VOLUNTARY BAR ASSOCIATIONS IN THE DISTRICT OF COLUMBIA

 AS AMICI CURIAE

-IN SUPPORT OF PLAINTIFF
+IN SUPPORT OF PLAINTIFF'S MOTION FOR PRELIMINARY INJUNCTION

 STATEMENT OF INTEREST

-We tender this brief in order to put in context the enormous risk to the legal system posed by the actions that the President has directed against the Plaintiff and other lawyers and law firms.
+We tender this brief in order to put in context the enormous risk to the legal system posed by the actions that the President has directed against Plaintiff and other lawyers and law firms.
+Because Plaintiff has a substantial prospect of success in securing final relief from the President's unconstitutional order, and for the other reasons escribed in Plaintiff's motion, amici curiae urge that the Court grant a preliminary injunction and, in due course, grant further relief that Plaintiff subsequently seeks on the ultimate merits of his claim.

-The amici curiae consist of four categories of leadership of the legal profession in the District of Columbia.
+The amici curiae consist of three categories of leadership of the legal profession in the District of Columbia.

-The first category includes former Presidents of The District of Columbia Bar, which is the "mandatory" bar that was formed in 1972 as an official arm of the District of Columbia Court of Appeals.
+The first category includes former Presidents of [The District of Columbia Bar](#), which is the "mandatory" or "unified" bar that was formed in 1972 as an official arm of the District of Columbia Court of Appeals.
 The DC Bar is responsible for licensing lawyers and regulating the practice of law in Washington.
-The DC Bar is the second largest mandatory bar in the United States, with over 120,000 members.
+The DC Bar is the second largest unified bar in the United States, with over 120,000 members.
 As these statistics suggest, while headquartered in our Nation's Capital, the DC Bar's members span the world, practicing in all 50 states and more than 80 countries.
-These

-amici were elected at various points over the past fifty years by the tens of thousands of lawyers authorized to practice law in the Nation's Capital wherever they principally practice.
+These amici were elected at various points over the past fifty years by the tens of thousands of lawyers authorized to practice law in the Nation's Capital wherever they principally practice.

-Other amici served in senior executive positions with the DC Bar over the past forty years.
+Other amici in this category served in senior executive positions with the DC Bar over a period of thirty-five years or as former Officers and Governors of the DC Bar.

 In addition, the District of Columbia is the venue for private organizations of lawyers called "voluntary bars" or "voluntary bar associations," which focus on specialized professional development and advocacy but do not regulate the practice of law or discipline lawyers.
-Other amici who join in this brief are former presidents of a number of those voluntary bar associations, including the Women's Bar Association, the Bar Association of the District of Columbia, National Bar Association, Washington Bar Association, and Trial Lawyers Association of Metropolitan Washington, DC.
+The second category of amici who join in this brief are former presidents of a number of those voluntary bar associations, including the Women's Bar Association, the Bar Association of the District of Columbia, National Bar Association, Washington Bar Association, and Trial Lawyers Association of Metropolitan Washington, DC.

 Finally, following their own procedures for determining when to take public positions on important matters of interest to the legal community and the larger society, the following voluntary bar associations also have decided to appear as amici in their institutional capacities: [Bar Association of the District of Columbia](#), [Women's Bar Association of the District of Columbia](#), [Hispanic Bar Association of the District of Columbia](#), [Trial Lawyers Association of Metropolitan Washington, DC](#), and [Metropolitan Washington Employment Lawyers Association](#).

 The list of amici and their affiliations is attached as an Appendix.